zendejasjon10/xhtmlize/README.md

-Add quantization support to TensorFlow.js converter (#7008)
+Add https://youtu.be/3VryynorQeo to README and fix converter.py Docs (#7883)